hdShang/arxiv-daily/docs/cs-CL/2025-05-21/papers/250515074v3-disco-balances-the-scales-adaptive-domain-and-difficulty-aware-reinf.md

 ---
 layout: default
-title: DISCO Balances the Scales: Adaptive Domain- and Difficulty-Aware Reinforcement Learning on Imbalanced Data
+title: "DISCO Balances the Scales: Adaptive Domain- and Difficulty-Aware Reinforcement Learning on Imbalanced Data"
 ---

 # DISCO Balances the Scales: Adaptive Domain- and Difficulty-Aware Reinforcement Learning on Imbalanced Data